GeorgeVelikov/Surffee/surveys/db_builder/README.md

 # How to run
 (Might change later)
+Run following command to enter the django shell
+>\>python manage.py shell

-Go to django shell and run following commands
+Now in the django shell, run the following commands
 >\>>>from surveys.db_builder.DB_Builder import Build
 >\>>>Build()